 InLine is therefore about both translation and lines of power, about 'keeping in line', within the limits of our social positions.
 It is about processes of identifications and disidentifications, and the languages available to us to do so.
 It is about the unavoidable trespassing that occurs when one expands beyond these boundaries.

-Mitsu Salmon and Rebecca Ladida
+Curated by Mitsu Salmon and Rebecca Ladida

 Milad Mozari and Pooyan Nassehpoor